Everything about Nairo Quintana

 Nairo Quintana was born in the town of Cómbita, near Boyacá in Colombia on Feb.
 4, 1990.
 He is one of the best climbers in modern cycling and one of the most successful stage riders, and has built his career and palmares from these talents.
 He has also played an important role in the current flow of South American riders in the World Tour, as many riders were born and live at very high altitudes in the region making them naturally developed for the specific demands of the sport.

-His contract with Arkéa Samsic now expires at the end of 2022, but he earned a salary of 1.9 million euros a year.
+He currently races for Movistar Team.
 In the 2014 Giro d'Italia, during the mountain time trial to Monte Grappa, Quintana rode an estimated 6.18 W/Kg for more than 55 minutes.
-As a result, his FTP would likely be between 6.1-6.2W/Kg.
+As a result, his FTP would likely be between 6.1-6.2W/Kg, although this might've increased in the future.
 He is married to Yeimi Paola Hernandez with whom he has a son.
-Nairo's brother Dayer Quintana has ridden alongside him (except for 1 year) with Movistar and Arkéa Samsic since 2014, and although not as successful, he has also been a successful climber during his career.
+Nairo's brother Dayer Quintana has ridden alongside him (except for 1 year) with Movistar and Arkéa Samsic since 2014, and although not as victorious, he has also been a successful climber during his career.

 Like many of his compatriots, Quintana's professional career began far away from the spotlight of European cycling.
 The diverse Colombian calendar offered him opportunities, 2009 was his first year as a pro with the Boyacá es Para Vivirla team where he began racing regularly in Europe.
 At the age of 19 he won the youth classification in the Vuelta a la Comunidad de Madrid where several big names participated such as Alejandro Valverde or Francisco Mancebo.